silverbulletmd/silverbullet/website/Silver Bullet.md

 That’s right, **this very website is powered by Silver Bullet itself**. 🤯

-On this site, everything is editable as in a regular copy of Silver Bullet, just none of it persists (the back-end is read-only).
+On this site, everything is editable just none of it persists (the back-end is read-only).
 So, edit away, reload the page and everything resets.

 Don’t just sit there, try it!